Lesson 26: Track Changes and Comments

 Optional: Download our practice document.

-Watch the video below to learn more about Track Changes and Comments.
+Watch the video below to learn more about track changes and adding comments.

 Understanding Track Changes